rsyncOSX/RsyncUIdocs/content/post/Navstack.md

 +++
 There are several methods for navigation within SwiftUI, and one method is utilizing `NavigationStack`: "*A view that displays a root view and enables you to present additional views over the root view*".

+Enable using `NavigationStack` by switch on in user settings, save and restart RsyncUI.
+Disable it by switch off, save and restart.

 The root view is the tasks view, and the all other views like estimating details, execution of tasks and so on will be presented ontop of the root view.
 No more pop up views and I think the presentation of the other views connected to execution of tasks will be smoother and better.
 The user might choose to use the new  `NavigationStack` or stay by default.

 Using `NavigationStack` is only enabled on macOS 14 due to use of the new `Observable` macro which require macOS 14.